Ephemeral auroras and playful galaxies: these are the Astronomy Photographer of the Year winners

 An aurora dances, illuminating the night sky.
-The Milky Way stretches across snowy mountain tops.
+The Milky Way stretches across tops.
 An abstracted view of the sun and moon.
 These images and more make up the winning cohort for this year’s Astronomy Photographer of the Year awards, which are put on anually by the Royal Observatory Greenwich in London.

-About the Astronomy Photographer of the Year
+About the Photographer of the Year

 Related: Feast your eyes on these brilliant astronomy photos